dglsparsons/dgls-dev/posts/on-testing.md

 expressed in a simpler way?
 Is it hard to wrap your head around?
 The answer to all three of these questions is (hopefully) no. This illustrates how code can be intuitively correct at a glance, without the need for extensive proof or testing.
 Sir Tony Hoare, a hugely influential computer scientist, infamously said the following:
-> “There are two ways of constructing a piece of software: One is to make it so simple that there are obviously no
+> There are two ways of constructing a piece of software: One is to make it so simple that there are obviously no
-> errors, and the other is to make it so complicated that there are no obvious errors.”
+> errors, and the other is to make it so complicated that there are no obvious errors.

 This piece of rhetoric fits in perfectly with the questions we asked of the `Sum` example.
 In practice we can see that tests are only really needed when something is 'so complicated that there are no obvious errors'.
 These tests would then